5 Employee Concerns that HR Staff Needs to Understand

 • Wage, Hour and Leave Issues

-People with a human resources degree who plan to work in the field of HR may encounter some common employee concerns.
-It is important to take the below concerns seriously for reasons ranging from employee retention to protecting the company from legal action to ensuring that employees remain safe in the workplace.
+What are the most typical problems in HR that employees complain about?
+People with a human resources degree who plan to work in the field of HR may encounter the most common employee concerns.
+HR professionals address employee concerns.
+It is important to take the below HR issues seriously for reasons ranging from employee retention to protecting the company from legal action to ensuring that employees remain safe in the workplace.
+Because of these common issues in HR, it is important to also consider how many HR staff per employees.

 Some form of interpersonal conflict is almost inevitable in the workplace.
 This conflict could be between coworkers or could involve an employee and a supervisor.
 One or more of the people involved in the conflict may come to human resources seeking a solution.
 It might be possible to arrange mediation to work out the conflict between the individuals.
 In some cases, it may be possible to work out an arrangement in which the people experiencing the conflict do not have much contact with one another, but it is critical that this is not a change that could adversely affect either person’s career.
 This could open the company up to charges of discrimination.

 Reports about workplace sexual harassment seem to be at an all-time high, or at least the media reports about them do.
-This may be one of the most common employee concerns at the moment, and human resources departments must be prepared to deal with complaints.
-It is critical that companies have clear policies about harassment and discrimination, that human resources departments encourage employees to make reports, and that any reports made are thoroughly investigated.
+This may be the most common employee concern at the moment, and human resources departments must be prepared to deal with complaints.
+HR for employees is important.
+It is critical that:

 Human resources departments often have the task of overseeing employee safety and health.
 Some companies may have safety professionals with specific training in the field, but this is a rarer discipline than HR as discussed in this article from EHS Today.
 As a result, a person with a human resources degree may be dealing with issues ranging from preventing accidents in the workplace to ensuring that overtime shifts do not have a negative effect on employee health to protecting against workplace violence.